Invesco Mortgage Capital Inc. [IVR] Holding Strong: What’s pushing it?

 Similarly, this company’s Total Asset Turnover is 0.01.

-This stock’s Beta value is currently 0.77, which indicates that it is 4.06% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 42.98.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.81, which indicates that it is 3.86% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 29.69.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Invesco Mortgage Capital Inc. [IVR] a Reliable Buy?